mohsen-partisan/movie-recommender/README.md

 For test project offline:

-be sure to have all libraries installed in requirements.txt
+1- be sure to have all libraries installed in requirements.txt

+2- run recommender-resource.py (this run backend as a flask app)

-run recommender-resource.py and open index.html
+3- open index.html